fusionauth logo

 List imported users.

-You can manage the user by clicking on the black button to the right of the Created date in the list to review the details of the imported user’s profile.
+You can manage the user by clicking on the Manage button (black button) to the right of the Created date in the list to review the details of the imported user’s profile.

 The user login screen.